dhimmel/blog/content/posts/2017-01-20_continuous-analysis/continuous-analysis.md

 + **Funder**.
 Mandate the open release of all software.
 Fund researchers with a track record of producing open source software.
 The nascent website [Depsy](http://depsy.org/) can [help identify](https://doi.org/10.1038/529115a "Dalmeet Chawla (2016) The unsung heroes of scientific software.
 Nature") open source contributors.
 Also check that the researchers are already active on GitHub or other repository hosting services.

++ **University**.
+Stress the importance of open source to your Licensing Office.
+Ensure that your Licensing Office receives input from experts on reuse, such as librarians, not just experts on commercialization, liability, and "technology transfer".

 + **Researcher**.
 In most cases, your University owns the software you produce.
-Ideally, you can engineer a situation where you don't have to consult your University every time you want openly license your software.
+Ideally, you can engineer a situation where you don't have to consult your University every time you want to openly license your software.
 The best method is committing to open licensing in your grant applications, thereby placing legally binding obligations on your University.
 See this example [resource sharing plan](https://github.com/lab-carpentry/blueprint-resourcesharing/blob/master/examples/NIH-example.md "Lab Carpentry: NIH example for open licensing") from Lab Carpentry, which we developed to prevent situations like CIBERSORT, GSEA, or [Xenome](https://medium.com/@greenescientist/when-software-goes-missing-f6a0dffd68e5 "Casey Greene (2016) When software goes missing.
 Medium").

     However, even if the licensing of your software is up to the discretion of your University, there's still hope.
 Communicate to your Licensing Office the importance of open source licensing.
 Remember that should you change institutions or go the entrepreneurial route, your ability to freely use your past code will be contingent upon its open licensing.

-+ **University**.
-Stress the importance of open source to your Licensing Office.
-Ensure that your Licensing Office receives input from experts on reuse, such as librarians, not just experts on commercialization, liability, and "technology transfer".

 # Epilogue